walnut (Juglans spp.)

 The walnut we sell is from Oregon or California.
 It is black walnut, Juglans nigra, also commonly known as claro walnut or west coast walnut.
 Black walnut is endemic to north America; it grows naturally in the eastern and southern United States.
 It was introduced to the western states where it has naturalized.
 Its lumber often exhibits more red-brown hues than its eastern counterpart (with exceptions, of course).
 Black walnut is generally fast growing, averaging 50-75 feet in height with trunks three to five feet in diameter; its life span seldom exceeds 200 years.

-About "claro" walnut: There can be confusion because the common name "claro walnut" is used both for western blank walnut (above) and for a different walnut tree endemic to northern California.
+About "claro" walnut: There can be confusion because the common name "claro walnut" is used both for western black walnut (above) and for a different walnut tree endemic to northern California.
 This latter walnut, Juglans hindsii, used to grow naturally in disjunct parts of California but is now listed as endangered.
 It apparently was named "claro" by Spanish explorers.
 These trees are generally shorter than black walnut, and are often used as rootstock in English walnut orchards; the bottom 4' of these hybrids can yield high-grade lumber.

 While there is an occasional forest tree, almost all walnut lumber sawn on the west coast--whether Juglans nigra or Juglans hindsii--comes from orchards, farms, or urban forests.
 We can attest to the fact that the farm and city trees often include nails, swing-set anchors and other metal hardware.